terrybrashaw/Wrest/Gameplay.md

 - You cannot stand on another player or use them in any way to boost onto higher areas.
 - Falling >4 body lengths will break your leg, causing 55% damage and applying a `slowed` debuff for 25 seconds.
 The amount of damage dealt does not vary between 4-12 body lengths.
 - Falling >12 body lengths kills you instantly.

-Advanced movement:
-- **Bunny Hopping** - While mid-air, landing on a down-angled slope and jumping again within ~50ms of landing will increase velocity.

 ### Gunplay ###